 “I need you to add this in…”

-Whether it’s a one-time request or an entire project changing course, you end up with work that extends beyond your original agreement.
+Whether it’s a one-time request or a clean-up project that turned out to be more complicated than expected, you end up with work which extends beyond your original agreement.
 That’s known as scope creep.

-There’s an emotional and physical cost to saying yes when you really mean no. You end up spending extra time doing work you don’t really enjoy.
+There’s an emotional and physical cost to saying yes when you really mean no. You end up spending extra time doing work you didn’t expect to do.
 As a result, resentment and burn out flare up.